-I'm the breeder behind Yukikaze Siberians located in New Hampshire.
+I'm Megan M., the breeder behind Yukikaze Siberians located in New Hampshire.
 I have a small mid distance team of working line Siberian Huskies.
 We have fun training and racing during the mushing season, and we enjoy competing in various dog sports as well.

-What makes Megan’s program special
+What makes your program special?

-Megan has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Megan has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 “The puppy price includes AKC registration, puppy vaccinations, microchipping, and deworming.
 Puppies are raised using a mix of Puppy Culture and AviDog protocols.”